Joseki-jl/Joseki.jl/README.md

 function pow(req::HTTP.Request)
     j = HTTP.queryparams(HTTP.URI(req.target))
     if !(haskey(j, "x")&haskey(j, "y"))
-        return error_responder(req,
-            "You need to specify values for x and y!") end
+        return error_responder(req, "You need to specify values for x and y!") end
     # Try to parse the values as numbers.
-If there's an error here
+If there's an error here the generic
-    # the generic error handler will deal with it
+    # error handler will deal with it.
     x = parse(Float32, j["x"])
     y = parse(Float32, j["y"])
     json_responder(req, x^y)